The Graduation Ceremony

 9am - Procession marshalling begins

 The afternoon ceremony is for graduands of the Faculty of Environment, Society and Design and the Faculty of Agriculture and Life Sciences.
 Please view the Afternoon Ceremony Qualification List below to check your qualification.

 2pm - The ceremony begins

 This ceremony includes the following programmes.
 If you don’t see your qualification on this list, our apologies for the omission.
 Email the graduation office and we’ll confirm your ceremony.

 - Doctor of Philosophy in Commerce disciplines

-- Master of Business in Accounting and Finance
+- Master of Business in Finance

 - Master of Business in Global Management and Marketing